If you’re worried about making your mortgage payments, here’s what you should know:

 It is important to stay in contact with Guild during your forbearance because we can extend the forbearance period if your hardship has not been resolved at the conclusion of the initial forbearance period.

 Guild will reach out to you prior to your forbearance period ending to discuss your financial position and available options.
-Generally, the available solutions are the following: 1) Pay back your suspended payments in full; 2) Set up a repayment plan*; 3) Extend your forbearance or 4) Apply for a modification or similar program offered by your investor to resolve your delinquency.
+Generally, the available solutions are the following: 1) Pay back your suspended payments in full; 2) Set up a repayment plan*; 3) Extend your forbearance; 4) Enter into a payment deferral agreement (available beginning July 1, 2020, for Fannie Mae and Freddie Mac loan types only); or 5) Apply for a modification or similar program offered by your investor to resolve your delinquency.
 We will work with you to find the most appropriate solution within investor or insurer/guarantor guidelines and your financial situation.

 *Please note, a repayment plan requires paying your regular payment plus an additional amount each month until your loan is current.
 However, Guild can only approve a repayment plan if it will result in the loan being brought current in a specific timeframe (per investor or insurer/guarantor guidelines) and the borrower can afford to pay the extra amount each month.